binbashar/public-docker-images/jenkins/README.md

 ## Important
-To customize the extended `Dockerfile` and for usage please consider reading the official documentation: https://github.com/jenkinsci/docker/blob/master/README.md
+To customize the extended `Dockerfile` and for its usage, please consider reading the official documentation: https://github.com/jenkinsci/docker/blob/master/README.md